afds-bl/chensus/README.md

   ![\alpha](https://latex.codecogs.com/png.latex?%5Calpha "\alpha").

-Note that one can simply use `mzmv_estimate_mean()` to estimate both proportions and means, as shown later in the document.
+Note that one can simply use `mzmv_estimate_mean()` to estimate both proportions and means, as shown below.

 ### Estimated Mean